TTT: Historical adaptations I'd like to see (because we all know what happened to Anne Boleyn by now)

 Here be Dragons and sequels

 A trilogy based in Medieval Wales that I probably bore on about too much.
 In the Welsh corner we have Llewelyn Fawr, one of the last Welsh princes, and his descendants.
-In the English (or, more accurately, Norman French) corner, we have Bad King John, and later Edward and Simon de Montford and Edward Longshanks.
+In the English (or, more accurately, Norman French) corner, we have Bad King John, and later Henry III and Simon de Montford and Edward Longshanks.
 Trying to keep the peace we have John's illegitimate daughter Joanna (also Llewellyn's queen.)
 And in the later books a lot of Nells and Ellens and Eleanors, who you will get confused occasionally, but who you will love.
 There's plenty of sex and politics and back-stabbing and family feuds.
 It's very Game of Thrones.

 My Lady of Cleves